GELRWeave/GELR/README.md

 - Regularly audit the codebase and conduct security assessments
 - Monitor the impact on block processing time and network load

-## Contributing

-We welcome contributions to GELRWeave!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more information on how to get started.

 ## License

 GELRWeave is released under the [MIT License](LICENSE).